pollen-robotics/poulpe_ethercat_controller/docs/installation/configure_poulpe.md

 ---
-title: Configure Poulpes for EtherCAT
+title: Configure Poulpes
+parent: Installation and configuration
 layout: default
 ---

-## Configuring the Poulpe board for the EtherCAT network
+# Configuring the Poulpe board for the EtherCAT network

 Once you have the ethercat master running and you connected your poulpe board to the network, you need to configure the poulpe board to work with the network.